 It’s very similar to morse fractioned code.
 It uses a key that generates a numeric encryption alphabet.

-It’s a symmetrical encryption scheme that was created by Charles Weatstone in 1854.
+It’s a digraph substitution cipher that was invented by Charles Wheatstone in 1854.

 This one uses three 5 by 5 grids to combine and extract letters with randomness.

-It’s also commonly known as double playfair.
-It uses two keys and 5 by 5 square grids for the encryption process.
+It’s also commonly known as double Playfair.
+It uses two keys and 5 by 5 square grids for the encryption and decrypting process.

 A list of Modern ciphers

-Asymmetric key ciphers: Diffie-Hellman algorithm, RSA, and DSA.
+Asymmetric key algorithms: Diffie-Hellman algorithm, RSA, and DSA.

-Stream encryption algorithms encrypts one bit or byte of data at a time.
+Stream encryption algorithms encrypt one bit or byte of data at a time.
 They use an infinite stream of pseudorandom bits as the key.

 Now I want to hear from you.

-Or maybe I missed one of your favorite cipher.
+Or maybe I missed one of your favorite type of cipher code.

 Either way, let me know by leaving a comment below.